ChouaibB/ChouaibB/README.md

 I’m a data scientist with a Master’s degree in Computing Sciences – Data Science (2024) and experience as a research assistant in a data science / bioinformatics group.
 I’ve worked on **metagenomics and multi-omics**, **survival analysis**, and **reproducible pipelines** using **R, Python, Shell, Snakemake, and HPC (SLURM)**.

-I’m now focusing on transitioning into an **industry data scientist role**, building projects that show clear business value, solid engineering practices, and clean communication.

 ---

 ## 🔧 Tech & Tools